tibs/markup-history/markup-history.rst

    (Hello world!) show  % stroke the text in parentheses showpage             % print all on the page

-.. note:: Presentational, and programmable.
+.. note:: 1984 Postscript *Presentational*, and programmable.
 Still in use.

+  Created at Adobe Systems by John Warnock, Charles Geschke, Doug Brotz, Ed Taft and Bill Paxton from 1982 to 1984.

   Not really intended to be written by people.